 Timescales and the value of compensation settlements are never the same and there is no set formula for calculating a claim.
 Rather, it is down to an individual case and the circumstances which surround it which will determine both of these factors.
 However, there are some general rules for calculating and predicting an amount and the time scales of a settlement.

 One of the first parts of the process is for a solicitor to compare settlement amounts paid out in similar personal injury cases to yours.
 They will also refer to the JSB Guidelines (Judicial Council Guidelines) to help determine figures.

 Your personal injury settlement is designed to put you back in the same financial position you were in before you had your accident.
 A compensation claim will take into consideration a number of different factors when determining the settlement amount.
-This includes the pain and suffering you have experienced; the amount of earnings you have lost and the amount you have had to pay for in out of pocket expenses i.e. money you have paid for medical treatment or travel to medical appointments in relation to your injuries.
+This includes the pain and suffering you have experienced; any loss of earnings you have experienced and the amount you have had to pay for in out-of-pocket expenses i.e. money you have paid for medical treatment or travel to medical appointments in relation to your injuries.

 Working out the time in which you can expect to receive your settlement needs to take into consideration a number of things such as whether or not you have had a full recovery, or if you have a medical prognosis from your medical adviser.
 Claims can take weeks, months or years to reach a conclusion.

 Be careful not to rush your claim as the full extent of your injuries may not yet have come to light; often, the effects of your injury are not known and this will be reflected in your settlement amount.
 Medical assessments can also take time to organise and the opposing party may also wish to appoint a medical expert to examine you in addition.